 Often times, people confuse causation with correlation.
 Correlation is a concept from statistics that measures the extent to which two things increase or decrease together.
 But this does not mean that one causes the other.
 For example, a person’s age and height are correlated – as one increases the other also increases.
 But one’s age does not cause one’s height.
 Generally, it is much easier to find a correlation than to prove a causation.
 A famous saying in research is “Correlation does not equal causation.”

 What is a gene-environment interaction?

 Scientists believe that certain genetic makeups lead some people to be predisposed to autism, when exposed to certain environmental factors.
-“Environment” is defined broadly by scientists, and the term can include not just chemicals in the environment, but also factors such as premature birth and developmental experiences.
+“Environment” is defined broadly by scientists, and the term can include not just chemicals in the environment, but also factors such as prenatal environment or exposures, premature birth, and developmental experiences.

 What are some of the environmental factors that have been suggested to cause ASD?

 - Refrigerator Mothers: Historically, parents – particularly mothers – were accused of causing ASD.
 In the 1950s and 1960s, a child psychologist named Bruno Bettelheim theorized that “refrigerator mothers,” those who lacked maternal warmth, caused their children’s autism by inattention and failure to show love and emotion.
 It is now widely understood that whatever causes autism must be biological in nature, and not from any particular parenting style.